FREE! Click here to Join FunTrivia. Thousands of games, quizzes, and lots more!

 Answer: One, two, and five

-As a result of evolution we take the time and effort to develop six aortic arches; however by the end of cardiac development arches one, two and five are long gone.
-The remaining arches, arches three, four and six become the carotid artery, aortic arteries, and pulmonary arteries respectively.
+As a result of evolution we take the time and effort to develop six aortic arches; but by the end of cardiac development arches one, two and five are long gone.
+The remaining arches, three, four and six, become the carotid artery, aortic arteries, and pulmonary arteries respectively.

-8. Let's move on to the seat of all intelligence, the brain!
-Before part of the neural tube is differentiated into the spinal cord there are two important regions of the tube that influence what types of nerves will originate from the spinal cord.
-The roof (top) plate and the floor (bottom) plate.
+5. Let's move on to the seat of all intelligence, the brain.
+Before part of the neural tube is differentiated into the spinal cord there are two important regions of the tube that influence what types of nerves will originate from the spinal cord, called the roof (top) plate and the floor (bottom) plate.
 These two regions secrete bone morphogenic protein 4 (BMP4) and Sonic Hedgehog (Shh) respectively.
 What types of neurons originate from the floor plate of the neural tube (future spinal cord)?

 Answer: Motor neurons